lyw8120/picker/README.md

 # mrcReference
 This program can generate a noise model or solid model(mask) from 1D to 3D. model can be box, sphere or clyinder.
 Therefore, The deNovoMask, volRef, volMask, and noise programs were removed.

+# mrc2smv
+mrc2smv can convert the mrc file to SMV(Super Marty View) file format which is commonly used in crystallography.